slviajero/tinybasic/MANUAL.md

 # Stefan's IoT BASIC in a nutshell

+## Version information

+This manual is for the released version 1.3 of Stefan's IoT BASIC interpreter.

 ## BASIC language sets

 This BASIC interpreter is structured in language sets.
 They can be compiled into the code separately.
 With every language set there are more features and command.
 This makes it adaptable to the purpose.
 The manual is structured according to the language sets.